Mitochondrial processing peptidase: Function

 In most eukaryotes, the MPP consists of two subunits, an α and β subunit which bind together to form a heterodimeric complex.
 In humans these are the genes PMPCA and PMPCB.
 The subunits of the MPP are highly conserved, and have shown to be interoperable between species, homologues to MPPs are also found in eukaryotes whose mitochondria have evolved into divergent organelles, though in the case of Trichomonas the processing peptidase complex appears to be made of two β subunits.

+Structure and Mechanism

+The X-ray structures of yeast MPP, and a cleavage-deficient MPP with substrate bound, are available.
+The sequence around the scissile bond binds as a beta strand in such a way that the scissile bond aligns with the zinc binding site to allow nucleophilic attack by a zinc—coordinated water molecule on the carbonyl carbon of the residue before the scissile bond (last residue of the signal peptide).

+Evolution

 The origins of the mitochondrial processing peptidases are thought to be prokaryotic in origin, possibly originating in the endosymbiont which developed into the mitochondrion, this hypothesis has been supported by the discovery of a bacterial signal peptidase in Rickettsia, an organism thought to be a closely related to the mitochondrial progenitor.
 Experimentally this peptidase was shown to cleave signal sequences from mitochondrial proteins.